Racial justice begins in America's cities – the view from Oakland

 The Californian city has a long tradition of revolt and intellectual innovation.
 Now, as the world looks to rectify social inequality after the pandemic, it can lead once again.

 Samantha Motsoe Akwei is a Ghanaian-American poet, public servant and leader extraordinaire that lives to maximize individuals potential, transform communities and drive systematic change.
-The depth of her service includes being an AmeriCorps tutor, workforce development coach to formerly incarcerated, interfaith organizer, environmental organizer, digital inclusion instructor and current Diversity Director at the Justice & Diversity Center.
+The depth of her service includes being an AmeriCorps tutor, workforce development coach to formerly incarcerated, interfaith organizer, environmental organizer, digital inclusion instructor and, Diversity Director at the Justice & Diversity Center and now Diversity Talent Manager at Mozilla.
 Her quest to become an amazing leader led her to become a HandsOn Bay Area and New Leaders Council Oakland Fellow.
 She obtained a Bachelor in Arts in English from Spelman College and Masters in Public Administration from San Francisco State University.
 As a former Knicks Poetry Slam Winner, Brave New Voices Poet and 2015 Best New African Poets Anthology contributor she continues to use her voice as a catalyst for change!
 You can follow her on instagram @broknsylance